Nurudeen2020/Nurudeen2020/README.md

 - 👋 Hi, this is Nurudeen!
-- 👀 I am a data scientist, business analyst that specialises in using machine learning and deep learning in providing solutions across several domains
+- 👀 I am a data scientist, business analyst that specialises in using machine and deep learning techniques in providing solutions across several domains

 -Skills: